jbreeden/lamina/README.md

 Under the hood, lamina is really just a Chromium Embedded Framework based app with mruby built-in.
 The standard mruby distribution doesn't include much of a standard library (compared to CRuby), but lamina defines the following gems:

+- [mruby-lamina](https://github.com/jbreeden/mruby-lamina), which provides the `lamina` (and `laminaw` on Windows) executables.
-- [mruby-cef](https://github.com/jbreeden/mruby-cef), which provides mruby bindings to the Chromium Embedded Framework and the lamina executable
+- [mruby-cef](https://github.com/jbreeden/mruby-cef), which provides mruby bindings to the Chromium Embedded Framework
+  + This allows you to write JavsScript extensions in Ruby (gasp!!!), call Ruby from JavaScript, and call JavaScript from Ruby.
-- [mruby-apr](https://github.com/jbreeden/mruby-apr), which provides a portable runtime library for mruby based on the Apache Portable Runtime
+- [mruby-apr](https://github.com/jbreeden/mruby-apr), which provides a portable runtime library for mruby based on the Apache Portable Runtime project.
 - [mruby-nanomsg](https://github.com/jbreeden/mruby-nanomsg), which is in its infancy.
-At the moment it just links nanomsg with mruby (which is used by mruby-cef)
+At the moment it just links nanomsg with mruby (which is used by mruby-lamina)

-Some third-part gems are also included:
+Some third-part gems are also included to fill out the runtime library:

 - [mruby-regexp-pcre](http://github.com/iij/mruby-regexp-pcre), bringing /regex/ to mruby
 - [mruby-dir](http://github.com/iij/mruby-dir) providing a subset of the CRuby `Dir` methods